telerik/xaml-docs/controls/radrichtextbox/features/mail-merge/insert-new-line-in-merge-field.md

 {{endregion}}

-As a value of the document variable you could insert the "\r\n" as well.
-Have in mind that this value could be exported to DOCX only.
+As a value of the document variable, you could also insert the "\r\n".
+Keep in mind that this value is exported to DOCX files only.

 # See Also